Com-Vis/SeFi-IDE/index.md

 ## <center> More Evaluation
 ### Ablation
 #### Choice of $\lambda$
 With a small $\lambda$ value, the learned embedding would overfit to the target subject.
-Relatively, employing a larger $\lambda$ ($0.01$ or $0.05$) leads to underfitting of the optimized embedding to the target subject (lower subject similarity).
+Relatively, employing a larger $\lambda$ ($0.01$ or $0.05$) leads to underfitting of the optimized embedding to the target subject (lower subject similarity). $\lambda=0.003$ would be the best choice.
 ![](/static/image/ablation_lambda.png)
 #### Attention Loss
-Compare Subject-Wise Attention Loss with existing attention regularization techniques.
+Comparing Subject-Wise Attention Loss with existing attention regularization techniques.
 ![](/static/image/attention_com1.png)
 ![](/static/image/attention_com2.png)
 ![](/static/image/attention_ablation.png)
 #### Number of K-V pairs
+A sensitivity analysis of the Number of K-V Feature Pairs.
 ![](/static/image/kv_num_ablation.png)

 ### Embedding Other Objects